 I mean hold on tight, kid!

-Electricity bolted through the intersection the moment the light turned green, scaring away the car that was about to make a right-on-red while I could do nothing but watch.
+We bolted through the intersection the moment the light turned green, scaring away the car that was about to make a right-on-red while I could do nothing but watch.

-I usually drive slow and steady, but Electricity drove more like my dad – with all the skill of a professional racer and a “cop radar” so sensitive it could spot a cruiser from a mile away.
+I usually drive slow and steady, but Electricity drove more like my father – with all the skill of a professional racer and a “cop radar” so sensitive it could spot a cruiser from a mile away.
 It was a harrowing experience, but it paid off in the end.
 I still had a few minutes to spare for my grand entrance.

 Now that's driving, granny!